splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-windows.rst

 Upgrade the package
 ==========================

+The instrumentation uses OpenTelemetry .NET version 1.4.0.
 You can upgrade the package by installing a new version of the Splunk Distribution of OpenTelemetry Collector for .NET.
 See :ref:`instrument-otel-dotnet-applications`.

 Troubleshooting
 ===========================